-Beşiktaş Jimnastik Kulübü (Gymnastics Club), were founded in 1903 in the homonymous neighbourhood of Istanbul's European part, which makes them the oldest of the city's “Big Three”.
+Beşiktaş Jimnastik Kulübü (Gymnastics Club; so it is formally incorrect to refer to this club as Besiktas FC in English), were founded in 1903 in the homonymous neighbourhood of Istanbul's European part, which makes them the oldest of the city's “Big Three”.

 At the Kara Kartallar, “Black Eagles”, they claim to have won the champion's title in 1957 and 1958 as well.
 Those two seasons, the “Turkish Federation Cup” was organized in the country, and both years it was Beşiktaş indeed who won the title.
 In 2002, the Federation put a final end to the “dispute” regarding how many Championship titles Beşiktaş really have, choosing the… middle solution, so as to keep everyone happy.
 The “Federation Cup” was not acknowledged officially as the predecessor of the Turkish national Championship, but, they did accept those two titles as valid in the country's star system, according to which every club can add a golden star to their emblem for every five Championship titles won.
 The ruling of the Federation was half a victory for Beşiktaş, but a victory nonetheless.

 Excluding the seventies, during which Beşiktaş had a very “quiet”, titles-wise, decade, the club have been lifting trophies on a regular basis.
 Their “top highlight” period was between 1989 and 1995 when they won either the Championship or the Cup (in 1990s case both) every season (excluding 1992–93).
 Their triumph in the Turkish top flight in the 1991-92 season was the most impressive of all, since, for the first time in the country's history, a club won the Championship title finishing the season unbeaten.